 The company has joined forces with Hyundai Motor and Lyft in launching Motional, an all-electric robotaxi.
 Passengers can order rides via App, and each cab is equipped with a computer communications system to input directions and customized services.

-Pros to Investing in Aptiv:
+Pros of Investing in Aptiv:

 - Motional line already in place